sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-## Child groups vs connected groups, when use what?
+## Child groups vs. connected groups, when use what?

 The problem with child groups is that it is a fixed structure and can't be changed in the future.

-A connected group can be helpfully if you want to give a group (and all its parents) access to another group (and all its children).
+A connected group can be helpful if you want to give a group (and all its parents) access to another group (and all its children).
-This can be used to connect resources and users together, e.g.:
+This can be used to connect resources and users, e.g.:
 - user in department groups (hr, marketing, development)
 - resources like customer, employee data, devops secrets
 - let dev manager access group employee data and devops secrets and marketing access customer.
-- Inside each department group there are multiple child groups for each sub department.
+- Inside each department group there are multiple child groups for each subdepartment.
 If the manger is in the parent group, he/she can access every subgroup

 The recommended approach is to use normal groups for user and connected groups for resources.